methodphoto/mincc/data/1985/1985-artisans.md

 title: "The Artisans v The Min"
 gameLocation: "Surbiton"
 gameDate: "11/05/1985"
+shortReport: "The Min batted first and made 181 for 4 wkts.
+The Artisans replied with 59 for 9 wkts (all out)."
 result: "The Min won by 122 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and made 181 for 4 wkts.
-The Artisans replied with 59 for 9 wkts (all out).

-Result: {result}

 ## The Min Innings